F.A.Q.

 It is best to come in July, August, September and beginning of October.
 The water is “warm” and the Mobulas rays are close to the surface.
 Blue sharks are also visible in Faial.

-Although July, August and September are usually months of high tourist activity, this is not the case in Santa Maria which remains an unspoiled island.
+Though July, August and September are usually months of high tourist activity, this is not the case in Santa Maria which remains an unspoiled island.
 You can therefore come and get a change of scenery and recharge your batteries in complete tranquillity.

 What clothes should I put in my suitcase?

 You will walk around in flip-flops or sneakers, shorts and T-shirt.
 As rain is never far away, you will have taken care to slip a light windproof and waterproof jacket into your bag.
 For your snorkeling trips and the boat trip, you will need a hat or cap, sunglasses, sunscreen, a water bottle, your light jacket and a (or even 2) bathing suit.
-We also advise you to take a buff to cover your ears during the trips and possibly some medicine against sea sickness.
+We also advise you to take a headband to cover your ears during the trips and some medicine against sea sickness.
 For the evening, long pants or jeans and a sweater will do the trick.
 For walks in the forest and on steep terrain, it is safer to have waterproof hiking boots.
 Aquashoes can also be useful for your walks in the rocks by the sea, on the boat, or when we make a beach departure.
 We have few mosquitoes in Santa Maria but you can still bring a little repellent.

 Which freediving wetsuit should I bring?

-In Santa Maria, the water is 20°C (=68°F) in June, 21-23°C (=70-73°F) in July, 24-25°C (=75-77°F) in August, 23-24°C (=73-75°F) in September and 22°C (=72°F) in October.
-There is no thermocline which adds an undeniable comfort to each immersion.
+In Santa Maria, the water is 19-20°C (=66-68°F) in June, 21-23°C (=70-73°F) in July, 24-25°C (=75-77°F) in August, 23-24°C (=73-75°F) in September and 22-23°C (=72-73°F) in October.
+There is barely no thermocline which adds an undeniable comfort to each immersion.

 We offer 5mm thick 1 piece Cressi Comfort wetsuits, 5mm thick 2 pieces Omer Up Explorer wetsuis for rent, as well as hoods, neoprene socks, Aqualung, Cressi and Omer fins, small volume masks, flexible snorkels and the revolutionary OB1 concept belts.
-The rental of the all equipment is 15€/day.
+The rental of the whole equipment is 15€/day.

 What are the accommodation possibilities on the island?
 What is the budget ?

 We have partnerships with several hotels on Santa Maria, one of which hosts our freediving & diving center.
 For maximum comfort and minimum effort, this hotel is the ideal place to stay on the island.
 However, it is a bit out of the way and you may prefer to stay directly in Vila do Porto.
-The little town offers 1 hotel, a few apartments, and a friendly youth hostel that also offers single rooms.
-Count about 50 to 70€ per night per person, 30 to 40€ for the youth hostel.
+The little town offers 2 hotels, a few apartments, and a friendly youth hostel that also offers single rooms.
+Count about 60 to 70€ per night per person, 30 to 40€ for the youth hostel.
 The nights are quiet and restful but if you are a light sleeper, make sure that your room does not face the cobblestones.

 Can I do everything on foot or is it better to rent a car or a scooter?
 How much does it cost?

 Everything will depend on where you live.
 Even when staying in Vila do Porto, it can take half an hour to get down to the marina and on the way back, it climbs!
 If you are staying at the hotel where our center is located, we provide shuttles to and from the marina.
-If you are staying outside of Vila do Porto, you will need a means of transportation.
-If you come mainly for free diving, renting a car or a scooter for the day will be an excellent option to explore the island.
+Otherwise, you will need a means of transportation or to call a cab (5€ a way if you are in Vila).
+If you come mainly for free diving, renting a car or a scooter for one day will be an excellent option to explore the island.

 Think about anticipating!
 The island of Santa Maria is small and the rental offer is limited.
 The prices are consequently quite high.
-Count 60 to 70€/day for the rental of a small city car, 30 to 40€/day for the rental of a scooter.
+Count 60 to 70€/day for the rental of a city car, 30 to 40€/day for the rental of a scooter.
 For an occasional trip, the cab, rather cheap, will be the best option.

 Is it easy to go shopping?
 What is the restaurant offer?